 There are several differences between Iluvien, Retisert and Yutiq, including approved uses, doses, and insertion.
 However, all three eye implants contain the anti-inflammatory drug fluocinolone, a corticosteroid medicine that helps to prevent inflammation (swelling) in the eye.
 Fluocinolone implants are not be used if you have an infection of the eye from viruses, bacteria, or fungi.
 The main differences between these implants are outlined below:

-Iluvien (fluocinolone acetonide intravitreal implant) 0.19 mg (milligram), from pSivida Corp, is a sustained release corticosteroid intravitreal implant used for the treatment of diabetic macular edema (DME).
+Iluvien (fluocinolone acetonide intravitreal implant) 0.19 mg (milligram) is a sustained release corticosteroid intravitreal implant used for the treatment of diabetic macular edema (DME).
 The macula is a part of the eye that helps control vision.
 In DME, fluid collects in the macula, leading to swelling, blurry vision, and possible vision loss.